25 Hotel Pools You’ll Never Want to Leave

 Jasper Park Lodge, Canada

-Backstroke only: When your heated outdoor pool, surrounded by stunning National Parkland, reflects the snow-capped peaks of the Hot, any other style of swimming and you’re surely missing out.
+Backstroke only: When your heated outdoor pool, surrounded by stunning National Parkland, reflects the snow-capped peaks of the Canadian Rockies, any other style of swimming and you’re surely missing out.

 After a swim and dinner, you may want to head back out into the night.
 You’re in the world’s largest accessible Dark Sky Preserve – an amazing opportunity to look up and rediscover the wonders of the star-filled night.